BR tags no longer working in textile

 I have complex HTML needs for a wiki (such as a global Navigation box that appears in the header of every page, and includes <div> formatting) and also go back and forth between a local HTML document and the wiki.
 I need the ability to include raw HTML in the wiki and have it work as expected.
 I've now got a 100 page (private) wiki which is horrifically broken due to the escaping :(

 Perhaps we could get some sort of <raw> or <html> tag?
 Textile is not everyone's savior.

 #12 Updated by Eric Voisard over 9 years ago

 +1: I see many reasons why consecutive line breaks should be respected: readability, page layout, respect to copy&paste structure of text files such as logs, traces, etc... well, all pertain to readability in fact...

 Maybe convenience as well: we should expect people updating wikis not all being web developers but MS Word and the like users: with the tools they are used to, when they press <return> several times, it puts space between their lines of text.
 It's basic and it's the most straightforward way to adjust page layout.

 When they (well me too!) do the same in Redmine's wiki editor, I think they expect the same behavior, especially since they can enter blank lines in the editor...

 Besides this, thanks to Redmine's Team for the very nice software

-#17 Updated by Jean-Philippe Lang about 8 years ago
+#17 Updated by Jean-Philippe Lang over 8 years ago

 - Status changed from Reopened to Closed